Date: 58-60 AD

 Absent Pauline Concepts

 The absense of justification, law, salvation and revelation is sometimes brought up as pointers to inauthenticity.
 "The absence of any one of these is not determinative of pseudonymity by itself, but the absence of all of these together does seem to point in that direction.
 Can we really have a genuine Pauline letter that does not deal with the concepts of law and justification?"
 But 1 Thessalonians also has nothing to say about the law and justification.
 Colossians does mention "the law" as "the written code" (2:14) and justification is implicit in 2:13-15.
 The absence of revelation is not surprising; it apparently has no role here, and salvation is implicit in certain sections (2:13-15, etc).
 The shortness of the letter seems to suggest the Colossians didn't need much exhorting such as the Corinthians for example.
 If anyone wants to cite the shortness of the epistle as proof of inauthenticity, in other words, that the forgerer didn't want to deal with explaining things like salvation, justification, and so on to an audience that would have already known these things, the overall shortness of all the sections makes the forgery a bit purposeless if it is trying to expound some new doctrine, and this is more of a pointer of authenticity than the other way around.
+At any rate, a forgerer would have certainly mentioned and expounded upon these major Pauline concepts.

 It's said that Col 1:15-23 is an advancement on anything to be found earlier in Paul.
 In 2 Cor 4:4, Christ is the "image" of God and also contrast Rom 8:29.
 In Colossians 1:15 no longer does Christ have an image to which others can conform, but is now seen as a true representation of God,

 making visible what heretofore was invisible.
-He is no longer the first born among the believers who in part share that new birth at their baptism and will share it completely at thei resurrection, but rather the first born of all creation.
+He is no longer the first born among the believers who in part share that new birth at their baptism and will share it completely at their resurrection, but rather the first born of all creation.
 Moreover, he is now the goal of all creation, "all things were created through him and for him" (Col 1:16).
 In 1 Cor 8:6, God is the goal of creation, "from whom we are all things and for whom we exist" "We exist," rather than "all things exist," because Paul himself never reaches the pan-cosmic thinking of Colossians [1:16, 1:19-20], even though in Rom 8:19-23 he is on his way to it.

 Perrin continues on this, saying that we can't argue this development is due to the hymn which Paul is citing and not anything different about the author, because if Paul is quoting the hymn, he certainly must agree with it.
 Thus the differences between Colossians and Romans and 2 Corinthians remain.
 But what differences are they?
 2 Corinthians 4:4 notes in the same way that Colossians 1:15 does, that Christ is the image of God.
 The difference between Colossians 1:15 and Romans 8:29 is because Paul is talking about the image of Christ in a different sense in the latter.
 In Romans, the image of Christ is (perhaps correctly rendered 'likeness' and not 'image' in some versions?) the life Christ led while on earth, one devoted to righteousness and following God's will which all Christians are expected to imitate (Matthew 5:48).
 In Colossians, the firstborn of all creation is with respect to the existence of Christ having begun not at birth, but prior to the whole world (John 8:58); the statement in Colossians is not theological, but factual.